userguide-galaxea/Product_User_Guide/docs/Guide/R1/GettingStarted_Before.md

 Galaxea R1 has the potential to cause harm if not properly used.
 We recommend that all users review the Safety Guide before operating the robot.

-## Installing

-For detailed instructions on how to install each component of Galaxea R1, please refer to the [Connecting and Installing](GettingStarted_Connecting.md) section.
-These tutorials provide step-by-step guidance to ensure proper assembly and setup.

 ## Turning On

 To turn on Galaxea R1, please press the boat-shaped button on the side of the chassis.